 Newspaper Video Content: Genres and Editorial Formats in Spain

 Newspaper websites and online only news operations deliver an increasingly varied and comprehensive offer of original audiovisual content.
-In Spain, they cover current affairs and niche interests, complementing the video reports supplied by news agencies.
+Videos on Spanish websites cover current affairs and niche interests, complementing the reports supplied by news agencies.
 The spoken word is a primary mode of expression, in the form of dialogues (interviews and debates) and speeches (comments and analyses), but more complex and visually appealing formats have been developed.
-There is a challenge to organise these packages and programmes in order to facilitate access and retrieval, which may help to improve user experience, and to maximise long-term consumption and value.
+Publishers face the challenge of organising these packages and programmes to facilitate access and retrieval.
+This may help to improve user experience, and to maximise long-term consumption and value.

 |online video, multimedia, video journalism, news websites, audiovisual archives|

 |Authors who publish with this journal agree to the following terms:Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License (CC BY-SA 4.0) that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.Authors are able to enter into separate, additional contractual arrangements for the non-exclusive distribution of the journal's published version of the work (e.g., post it to an institutional repository or publish it in a book), with an acknowledgement of its initial publication in this journal.Authors are permitted and encouraged to post their work online (e.g., in institutional repositories or on their website) prior to and during the submission process, as it can lead to productive exchanges, as well as earlier and greater citation of published work (See The Effect of Open Access).|

 |VIEW Journal of European Television History and Culture; Vol 3, No 6 (2014): Convergent Television(s); 37-48|